Malaria: Insecticide-treated nets

 In areas of high malaria resistance, piperonyl butoxide (PBO) combined with pyrethroids in mosquito netting is effective in reducing malaria infection rates.
-Questions remain concerning the durability of PBO on nets as the impact on mosquito mortality was not sustained after twenty washes in experimental trials.
+Questions remain concerning the durability of PBO on nets as the effect on mosquito mortality was not sustained after twenty washes in experimental trials.

+UNICEF notes that the use of insecticide-treated nets has been increased since 2000 through accelerated production, procurement and delivery, stating that "over 2.5 billion ITNs have been distributed globally since 2004, with 87% (2.2 billion) distributed in sub-Saharan Africa.
+In 2021, manufacturers delivered about 220 million ITNs to malaria endemic countries, a decrease of 9 million ITNs compared with 2020 and 33 million less than were delivered in 2019".
+As of 2021, 66% of households in sub-Saharan Africa had ITNs, with figures "ranging from 31 per cent in Angola in 2016 to approximately 97 per cent in Guinea-Bissau in 2019".
+Slightly more than half of the households with an ITN had enough of them to protect all members of the household, however.

+A 2025 Malaria Atlas Project analysis estimated that malaria interventions in Africa prevented 1.57 billion cases from 2000–2024, with insecticide-treated nets (ITNs) accounting for 72% of cases averted, which showed an increase from the previously reported 68% during the period of 2000-2015.
+The report warned that progress has slowed due to plateauing ITN coverage and emphasized that expanding ITN access remains essential, as vaccine efficacy improves as transmission declines, making ITNs critical to enabling vaccines to achieve their full impact.

 Indoor residual spraying

 Indoor residual spraying is the spraying of insecticides on the walls inside a home.
 After feeding, many mosquitoes rest on a nearby surface while digesting the bloodmeal, so if the walls of houses have been coated with insecticides, the resting mosquitoes can be killed before they can bite another person and transfer the malaria parasite.
 As of 2006, the World Health Organization recommends 12 insecticides in IRS operations, including DDT and the pyrethroids cyfluthrin and deltamethrin.
 This public health use of small amounts of DDT is permitted under the Stockholm Convention, which prohibits its agricultural use.
 One problem with all forms of IRS is insecticide resistance.
 Mosquitoes affected by IRS tend to rest and live indoors, and due to the irritation caused by spraying, their descendants tend to rest and live outdoors, meaning that they are less affected by the IRS.
 Communities using insecticide treated nets, in addition to indoor residual spraying with 'non-pyrethroid-like' insecticides found associated reductions in malaria.
 Additionally, the use of 'pyrethroid-like' insecticides in addition to indoor residual spraying did not result in a detectable additional benefit in communities using insecticide treated nets.